Click here if you need Man and Van services.

 Bristol caters to all types of people.
 Regardless of whether you are an art fiend, an animal lover, an outdoors enthusiast, or a theatre buff, Bristol has a lot of attractions for you.
 If you are into trendy shops, buzzy restaurants, bars and pubs with live music, and interesting adventures, you may opt to visit the neighbourhood of Clifton.
 Additionally, it is home to the Clifton Suspension Bridge, a popular landmark in the Clifton area that has borne witness to many cultural as well as historical events in the city,

 There are over 400 parks and gardens in Bristol.
-Its aim to become a green space did not go unnoticed as in 2015, it became the first UK city to be awarded the European Green Capital Award.
+Its aim to become a green space did not go unnoticed.
+In 2015, it became the first UK city to be awarded the European Green Capital Award.
 Go around Bristol and have a great day out with your family or have a romantic break for two or even a solo adventure.
 You will surely have a great day.

 Already decided to move to Bristol?
-Check Out WhatStorage’s Packing Boxes.
-They’re Industrial-strength and will not disintegrate at your touch.
+Check Out WhatStorage’s partner removals service!

 It would be great for you to know that the cost of living in Bristol is considerably lower than it is in other major cities in the UK.
 This means that many of the residents living in and moving to Bristol right now are ex-Londoners who have gotten tired of the extremely high cost of living.
 According to studies, the consumer prices in Bristol are 13.90% lower than in London.

 Unlike other major cities, residents in the city benefit from the low Bristol cost of living.
-Here is a table from MoverDB about the average daily expenses in Bristol:
+Here is a table for the average daily expenses in Bristol:

 This is how restaurants and food prices compare with other major cities in the world.
 New York restaurants are 27.84% more expensive, and groceries are 77.11% more expensive than Bristol.